Weight loss surgery in Corpus Christi

 Surgical weight loss options

-The decision to undergo weight loss surgery will affect you for the rest of your life, and our Redefine bariatric surgeons, nurses and staff focus on successful outcomes through methods that are right for you and your reason.
-Redefine Clinical Weight Loss provides options for weight loss surgery, including minimally invasive robotic techniques that can result in a quicker recovery and shorter hospital stay.
+The decision to undergo weight loss surgery will affect you for the rest of your life.
+Our bariatric surgeons, nurses and staff focus on successful outcomes through methods that are right for you and your reason.
+Redefine Clinical Weight Loss provides options for weight loss surgery, including minimally invasive robotic techniques resulting in a quicker recovery and shorter hospital stay.

-Depending on your condition, your surgeon will help you determine which type of weight loss surgery is best for you.
+Depending on your condition, your surgeon will help you determine which type of procedure is best for you.
 Our surgical weight loss options include:

-- Gastric bypass—staples are used to permanently close off part of the stomach, which leaves only a small stomach pouch for the food you eat.
-Additionally, a Y-shaped piece derived from an upper portion of the small intestine is then attached to this small stomach pouch.
-As a result, food from your stomach pouch bypasses the initial sections of the intestine, which normally would absorb calories and nutrients after eating.
+- Gastric bypass—Staples are used to permanently close off part of the stomach, which leaves only a stomach pouch for the food you eat.
+A Y-shaped piece from an upper portion of the small intestine is then attached to this stomach pouch.
+As a result, food from your stomach pouch bypasses the intestine's initial section, which generally would absorb calories and nutrients after eating.

-- Sleeve gastrectomy—a surgeon creates a small, sleeve-shaped stomach that is slightly larger than the pouch created during gastric bypass.
-This surgery is completed with a small incision and permanently reduces the size of the stomach by about 85 percent.
+- Sleeve gastrectomy—A surgeon creates a small, sleeve-shaped stomach that is slightly larger than the pouch made during gastric bypass.
+This surgery is completed with a small incision and permanently reduces the stomach's size by about 85 percent.

 Surgical weight loss journey

-Regardless of the surgery procedure performed, your physician, registered dietitian and care team will help construct a healthy, balanced nutrition plan to use after surgery and on into your journey.
-Prior to surgery, our team will host a nutrition guidelines class where you will learn more specifics about diet and lifestyle changes encouraged for weight loss success.
+Before the surgery, our team will host a nutrition guidelines class where you learn more specifics about diet and lifestyle changes encouraged for weight loss success.
 Your surgeon and dietitian will also provide guidance after surgery to ensure you develop sustainable, realistic eating habits.